 A link can do the trick on Facebook or any other social media instead of the “apply on the given email address” strategy.
 This practice has quite a few advantages.
 Directing applicants straight to your website builds trust, as they are encouraged to collect information about the company.
 It also leads to valuable statistics that identify the platforms and ads that return more job applications, driving educated adjustments of recruitment and branding strategies.

 In an ideal case, all of the above links help candidates land on the user interface of an Applicant Tracking System (ATS) on the company’s career page.
 This channel provides a more organized and transparent recruitment process for both the applicant and HR professionals.
 No CV will get lost in the blackhole called spam folder, no-one will be accidentally missed from the answer list.
 The applicant won’t forget about the ad either, as it won’t land among many other posts saved for later application via e-mail.

 Communicating as a Company

-Adapting the response speed of chat apps is enough for a Gen Y- and Z-compatible communication.
-Integrating the apps in the recruitment process and to the ATS may have as many cons as pros.
+Adapting the response speed of chat apps is enough for a Gen Y and Z-compatible communication.
+On the other hand, integrating the apps in the recruitment process and to the ATS may have as many cons as pros.
 While the generations in focus are likely to use chat apps not only for personal, but business communication as well, conversations taking place on such platforms are less transparent, less organized and less easy to search than email.

 After timing and platform are set, we can turn towards the content.
 Here comes the first temptation, a generic response: let’s get over with this round with a short “thank you for your application”, maybe “our colleague will be in contact with you shortly”.
 Well, a good first impression may necessitate a bit more effort in wording.
 The note sent to the applicant should be congruent with the employer brand, the style consistent with that of the communication taking place in any other company channel.